Mangú: Etymology

 Boiled mashed plantains can be traced back to Africans in the Congo region who were brought to the island during the slave trade.
 The original word was something akin to "mangusi" and referred to almost any root vegetable that was boiled and mashed.

+A popular theory about the name's origin suggests it comes from an anecdote during American occupation, after tasting the dish, an American soldier allegedly exclaimed, “Man, good!”, which locals may have phonetically interpreted as mangú.
+While this story is not confirmed by official documents, its origin during the occupation period aligns better with the available historical records than the widely spread claim of an African word mangusi, which has no verified backing in known African languages or dictionaries.

 Origin

+Mangú, a Caribbean dish, evolved as a regional variant of fufu.
 Fufu is a dish brought over by African slaves into the Caribbean and parts of Latin America.
-Before cassava was introduced plantains, green bananas, and yams where boiled and mashed with milk, butter and the water it was boiled in.
+Before cassava was introduced, plantains, green bananas, and yams were boiled and mashed with milk, butter, and the water it was boiled in.

-Today this dish and its variations go by mangú in the Dominican Republic, fufu de plátano in Cuba and Panama, angú in Costa Rica, hudut in Belize, bolón in Ecuador, tacacho in Peru, mofongo in Puerto Rico, and cayeye or cabeza de gato in Colombia.
+While fufu is pounded until the starch has become sticky and formed into a ball, mangú is less labor-intensive and mashed just until it is smooth, creamy and a bit dense.
+Fufu evolved into various forms across the Caribbean and Southern U.S., such as mangú, mofongo, and hot water cornbread.

 Folklore and apocryphal

 A popular folk tale exists, in which this dish was served to American soldiers during the American occupation of the country in the early 20th century, and that one of the dining soldiers exclaimed, “Man, good!”
-But there is no contemporary evidence of an American origin for the word.